 - Preheat the oven to 375 degrees F. Rub a Madeleine pan generously with butter or shortening.

 - In a medium size mixing bowl, whisk together the cornmeal, flour, sugar, salt, baking powder, and baking soda.
 Make a hole in the center of the dry mixture and add the buttermilk, and egg.
-Whisk those two things together in their little hole, then pour in the butter and mix everything together until you have a uniform batter.
+Whisk those two things together, then pour in the butter and mix everything together until you have a uniform batter.